tmoux/AdventOfCode-23/README.md

 For part 2, I first thought I could separately count the number of jokers and do some casework to determine what is the best possible hand.
 However, I decided this was too error-prone.
 Instead, I used the observation that it's always optimal to convert a J into one of your non-J cards already in your hand (modulo the case where you have 5 J's, in which case this is a five of a kind).
 Thus, we can generate a list of possible hands formed by replacing each J with another card.
 The worst case is when we have 2 J's and 3 distinct non-J's, for a total of 9 possible hands to check.

 [Actually, we don't even need to enumerate these different hands, a greedy strategy of assigning J's is always optimal.]

 ### Day 8 (Haunted Wasteland)

 Part 1 is a quick implementation exercise.

 Part 2 seems nearly intractable in the general case.
-After sitting for a while being confused why the problem was so hard, I looked at the inputs and discovered there were only 6 "A"-rooms, and their paths/cycles were disjoint, and only contained one "Z"-room, *and* the the lengths of the cycles are equal to the distance to the "Z"-room!
+After sitting for a while being confused why the problem was so hard, I looked at the inputs and discovered there were only 6 "A"-rooms, and their paths/cycles were disjoint, and only contained one "Z"-room, *and* the lengths of the cycles are equal to the distance to the "Z"-room!
 Therefore the problem reduces to a CRT problem, which itself degenerates to an LCM calculation.